 Who was Queen Elizabeth II?

-Queen Elizabeth II was the United Kingdom's (UK) longest-reigning monarch.
+Queen Elizabeth II was the United Kingdom's (UK) longest-reigning [[monarch::The king or queen of a country.]].
 She was born in 1926 and became the queen at the age of 26.
 She has four children, eight grandchildren, and twelve great-grandchildren.

 The Queen, however, didn’t rule over the UK as it is a democracy run by an elected government.
 She had other duties like charity work in the UK, giving important speeches, and advising the Prime Minister and other ministries as needed.